 Primarily manual tasks do not qualify as fields of science and learning, even if they are complex.
-An electrician’s job is certainly complicated, and requires a specialized knowledge of circuit design.
+An electrician’s job is certainly complicated, and requires a specialized knowledge of circuit design and safety.
 Nonetheless, electricians do not qualify as learned professionals because this is not considered a “field of science or learning.”

 The Knowledge Is Customarily Acquired By A Prolonged Course Of Specialized Intellectual Instruction